16.03.2022 - 2 min

 The palate

 The moment for tasting is upon us.
-By now, having appreciated the look and aromas of the cognac, the tastebuds will have an inkling of what to expect on the palate.
+By now, having appreciated the tint and aromas of the cognac, the tastebuds will have an inkling of what to expect on the palate.

-For a true degustation tasting experience, consider pairing cognac with chocolate.
+For a true degustation tasting experience, consider pairing cognac with chocolate or, gingerbread or else.
 A simple square of fine and crunchy dark chocolate, or bitter chocolate with candied orange peel, works particularly well, especially with an XO cognac.

 Tasting in order